TTC club night programme

 We welcome new faces at our hui, and there are always club members available to provide newcomers with information and answer any questions.

-New Zealand’s COVID-19 response has ended.
-You are welcome to continue to wear a face mask.
 Please do not attend club nights if you are unwell.

 Club night programme